Eryoung-610/Blackjack/README.md

 • Clone or download

 ## About the game
 Designed to be a one player game against the AI dealer, where the player attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21.
+Utilize the hit/stand functions to make your decisions.

 ## Wireframe
 ![Wireframe](https://github.com/Eryoung-610/Blackjack/blob/master/BlackjackWireframe.JPG)